magiblot/tvision/README.md

 * A compiler supporting C++14.
 * `libncursesw` (note the 'w').
 * `libgpm` (for mouse support on the Linux console) (optional).

+If your distribution provides separate *devel* packages (e.g. `libncurses-dev`, `libgpm-dev` in Debian-based distros), install these too.

 The minimal command line required to build a Turbo Vision application (e.g. `hello.cpp` with GCC) from this project's root is: